ashpursglove/Ashs_Image_Converter/README.md

 - resizing an image should not require a login
 - converting formats should not require a monthly payment
-- generating an ICO should not feel like necromancy
+- generating an ICO should not feel like your're going on the dark web
 - and 4GB installers for resizing a PNG are objectively unhinged

 So yes.